Tiberiu18/log-parser-forwarder-jenkins-rebuild/README.md

 The public IP address will be printed as an output when the apply step completes.
 A minimal example is also available under `terraform/project_minimalisticAWS` for experimentation.

+## CI/CD with Jenkins

+Jenkins pipeline definitions live in the `jenkins/` directory. `jenkinsfile_CI` builds the Docker images, spins up the Compose stack, runs a health check against the API and then tears everything down.
+The main `jenkinsfile` example goes further by provisioning infrastructure with Terraform, generating an Ansible inventory from the resulting public IP and running the playbook to deploy the stack on the newly created VM.

 ## Project goals

-This project was built for learning purposes and demonstrates how Docker, basic CI checks and simple automation fit together.
+This project was built for learning purposes and shows how Docker and automation with Jenkins fit together.
 Feel free to adapt it further or integrate additional DevOps tooling.

 ## 📸 Screenshots